Best GPS Running Watches of 2024

 What’s the best running watch for small wrists?

-Many GPS watches indeed have big displays that look massive on even average-sized wrists.
+Many GPS watches, like the Garmin fēnix 8, indeed have big displays that look massive on even average-sized wrists.
 The large size makes it easier to see a lot of data and to navigate with offline maps.
-We found two watches, the Coros Apex 2/2 Pro and the Suunto 9 Peak Pro Titanium, that won’t swallow smaller wrists.
-These two are at opposite ends of the price spectrum, separated by about $300 while offering comparable performance.
+The Garmin Forerunner 165 Music and the Suunto 9 Peak Pro Titanium won’t swallow smaller wrists.
+These two are at opposite ends of the price spectrum, separated by about $300.
 In the end, the best GPS running watch for you will be one that you’re comfortable wearing, so it’s worth considering fit when choosing one.

 Best GPS Running Watch - wearing Suunto 9 during road run